AI Product Sprint

 • a startup building an AI-powered product or service

-• an organisation looking to automate or augment cumbersome workflows with AI
+• an organisation looking to automate or augment complex or slow workflows with AI

 • an innovation team that needs stakeholder alignment and something tangible to prove value